Bobby Julich facts for kids

 Doping

-On October 25, 2012, Julich admitted to "using EPO several times from August 1996 until July 1998". and resigned from the United Kingdom-based Team Sky.
+On October 25, 2012, Julich admitted to "using EPO several times from August 1996 until July 1998" and resigned from the United Kingdom-based Team Sky.
 The team had issued a statement asking both riders and support staff to sign a document verifying that they did not use or administer performance-enhancing drugs during their careers.
-Julich stated that he wishes to continue to be involved in the sport to some extent, and also that he will pay the consequences for his poor decisions.
+Julich stated that he wished to continue to be involved in the sport to some extent, and also that he would pay the consequences for his poor decisions.

 Major results